shah-rohan/SmartMap/README.md

    * Mate alignment score (YS:i:)
 4. Split the reads into separate files based on the number of alignments per read.

-The output files are a Gzipped file containing all alignments and a directory `splits` with unzipped files containing extended BED files of the alignments split by number of alignments per read, prepared for line counting or use with the MultiMap software to run the iterative reweight algorithm.
+The output files are a Gzipped file containing all alignments and a directory `splits` with unzipped files containing extended BED files of the alignments split by number of alignments per read, prepared for line counting or use with the SmartMap software to run the iterative reweight algorithm.

 ### Dependencies

-In addition to standard Unix tools, including awk, sed, and gzip, the MultiMapPrep script requires the following to be installed and added to the PATH environment variable.
+In addition to standard Unix tools, including awk, sed, and gzip, the SmartMapPrep script requires the following to be installed and added to the PATH environment variable.

 * [Hisat2](https://daehwankimlab.github.io/hisat2/)

 We have tested this script on Ubuntu LTS 14.04, 16.04, and 18.04.
 For the above listed tools, we have tested Hisat2 v.
 2.1.0.

-### Manual for MultiMapRNAPrep
+### Manual for SmartMapRNAPrep

-`MultiMapRNAPrep [options] -x [Hisat2 index] -o [output prefix] -1 [R1 fastq] -2 [R2 fastq]`
+`SmartMapRNAPrep [options] -x [Hisat2 index] -o [output prefix] -1 [R1 fastq] -2 [R2 fastq]`

 Inputs (required):